Tag Archives: Systemic Racism

 Our voice against racist neglect in the German healthcare system!

 Two years ago, 7-year-old Valérie Iyobor from Uelzen died of generalised sepsis following an undiagnosed ruptured appendix.
-Despite her urgent presentation to a paediatrician on the morning of 21 March at the MVZ am Hammersteinplatz, she died on the same day because the paediatrician there only assumed she had a banal „gastrointestinal infection“ despite her complaints of severe abdominal pain.
+Despite her urgent presentation to a paediatrician on the morning of 21 March at the MVZ am Hammersteinplatz, she died on the same day because the paediatrician there assumed she only had a banal „gastrointestinal infection“ despite her complaints of severe abdominal pain.

 The paediatrician sent Valérie and her mother home with the recommendation to drink enough water and eat bananas…